maxehmookau/gamesalad-unboxing/unboxing-gamesalad.md

 4. Tables

 ### Actors
-Actors are objects.
-Things. **Classes**.
+Actors are objects; Things; **Classes**.
 It could be a car, a timer, a banana, a box containing the current score or, as requested by the kids we worked with, a bagel.
 They are 'actors' because they are the objects that perform on scenes.
 All actors have attributes and behaviours.
 They all come with some default attributes such as size, rotation etc. but all support custom attributes too of varying data types.

 [Image of Actors Screen]